Tushar-1998/Tableau_projects/README.md

 # Tableau_projects.

-# Another Venture that i have chipped on is Covid - 19 Dataset using the Tableau Desktop Application.
+# Covid - 19 DashBoard for Data Analysis & Data Visualization.

 Objective: To USe the Covid - 19 Dataset to analyze & visualize the Data into the Geographical Map, pie chart, line graph & bar Graph etc.